Tesla to share some of its superchargers with other EVs in Canada

 The federal government announced support for 30 Ontario-based partner organizations to install up to 3,336 new electric vehicle (EV) chargers in Ontario.
 The investment aims to encourage more drivers to switch to EVs and reduce greenhouse gas emissions.

-The Honourable Jonathan Wilkinson, Minister of Natural Resources, announced that the new chargers would include 1,908 Level 2 and 100 Level 3 chargers for multi-use residential buildings (MURB), public places, fleets and workplaces.
+Jonathan Wilkinson, the Minister of Natural Resources, announced that the new chargers would include 1,908 Level 2 and 100 Level 3 chargers for multi-use residential buildings (MURB), public places, fleets and workplaces.
 The government is also providing funding toward five existing EV projects with delivery organizations, which will install up to 1,328 new EV chargers.

 “It is increasingly attractive for Canadians to make the switch to EVs, and today’s announcement of nearly 3,000 new chargers helps,” said the Honourable Steven Guilbeault, Minister of Environment and Climate Change.
 “Making the switch to an EV will help save Canadians money while also cutting the pollution causing climate change.”